Abdulqudus001/ibn_abubakre.dev/posts/building-accessible-modals-using-javascript.md

 });
 ```

-The next thing we want to do listen to the `tab` or `shift + tab` event to prevent the focus from leaving the modal.
+The next thing we want to do is listen to the `tab` or `shift + tab` keydown event to prevent the focus from leaving the modal.

 ```javascript
 let previousActiveElement = null;